 ArcGIS Server can be licensed in a variety of roles, depending on the capabilities you want to enable for your deployment.
 Server licensing roles define the capabilities of each ArcGIS Enterprise server machine or site.
 For a full description of options, see the ArcGIS Enterprise functionality matrix.

 ArcGIS GIS Server brings GIS resources such as map services, feature services, and geoprocessing services to users as layers in your organization.
 This role is the foundation for your Web GIS, where the GIS Server acts as the portal's hosting server.
 You can license ArcGIS GIS Server as Advanced, Standard, or Basic.
 All editions of ArcGIS Enterprise include an ArcGIS Server licensed in a GIS Server role.
 ArcGIS GIS Server also offers additional extensions.
 See ArcGIS GIS Server capabilities and extensions for details.

-Note:The Basic edition of ArcGIS Server can only enable enterprise geodatabases and cannot be used as a hosting server for a Web GIS.
+Note:The Basic edition of ArcGIS Server can only enable enterprise geodatabases and cannot be used as a hosting server in a base deployment.

 Add more capabilities to the base ArcGIS Enterprise deployment by licensing additional server roles: